kefranabg/bento-starter-docs/docs/setup/README.md

 # login with the with the account you used to create the firebase project
 npx firebase login

-# login with the account you used to create the firebase project,
 # select the project you've just created and use "default" as alias
 npx firebase use --add